 Duct Sealing and Insulating

-The new regulations require that homeowners seal any visible duct joints with either mastic or mastic and fiberglass mesh tape, as well as pressure-sensitive foil tape (UL181AP) or heat-sensitive foil tale (UL181AP).
+The new rental regulations in Gainesville require that homeowners seal any visible duct joints with either mastic or mastic and fiberglass mesh tape, as well as pressure-sensitive foil tape (UL181AP) or heat-sensitive foil tale (UL181AP).
 Further, the city commissioners ruled that all ducts must be insulated using commercial materials rated R-6 or higher.

 Improperly sealed or insulated ductwork costs your home air volume and quality while also contributing to higher energy costs.
 More than that, having ducts in disrepair now means a violation of city laws.
-Duct sealing offers enhanced energy efficiency, more easily regulated and sustained indoor temperatures, higher air quality, improved safety, and less strain on your home’s HVAC unit.
+Duct sealing offers enhanced energy efficiency.
+Also, more easily regulated and sustained indoor temperatures, higher air quality, improved safety, and less strain on your home’s HVAC unit.
 Similarly, duct insulation helps prevent leaked air, energy wastage, temperature fluctuations, and condensation buildup.

 If you are out of date for your rental property’s HVAC maintenance, you can no longer wait.
 The city commission’s new regulations require proof that your rental property HVAC unit has had service maintenance performed by a licensed HVAC or mechanical contractor within the previous 24 months.
 It is the homeowner’s responsibility to maintain these records.
 The regulation also explicitly states that the home’s HVAC unit must be fitted with an appropriate filter.